If, like many people you are struggling to make ends meet, there may be financial help available, depending on your age, needs and income.

 Veterans UK will also offer advice.

-Depending on your individual circumstances – and subject to an assessment of your needs – you may also be able to get financial help to pay for minor or major adaptations to your home.
+Depending on your individual circumstances – and subject to an assessment of your needs – you may also be able to get financial help to pay for medium or large adaptations to your home.

 You may be able to get a grant from a charity or benevolent organisation particularly if you are looking for one-off help.
 Most will only give grants for things you cannot get through state-funded grants or benefits.